pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 `11`, with `11` being the most verbose.
 At log level 10 or below, Pulumi will avoid intentionally exposing any *known* credentials.
 At log level 11, Pulumi will intentionally expose some known credentials to aid with debugging, so these log levels should be used only when absolutely needed.

 By default, logs are written to the top-level temp directory (usually `/tmp` or the value of `$TMPDIR`).
-The `--logtostderr` flag can be used to write logs to `stderr` instead.
+The `--logtostderr` flag can be used to write logs to stderr instead.
 Use the flag `--logflow` to apply the same log level to resource providers.

 {{% notes type="warning" %}}
-Enabling verbose logging may reveal sensitive information (tokens, credentials...) that is provided from your execution environment to your cloud provider and which Pulumi may not be aware of.
-Before sharing the logs, audit and redact the sensitive information.
+Enabling verbose logging may reveal sensitive information (tokens, credentials...) that is provided from your execution environment directly to your cloud provider, and which Pulumi may not be aware of.
+Before sharing the logs, be careful to audit and redact any sensitive information.
 {{% /notes %}}

 ```